erikrose100/PwshGen/readme.md

-# pwshgen - Scaffold PowerShell Core scripts from template
+# pwshgen - Scaffold PowerShell Core scripts
 `pwshgen` is a CLI tool that creates a new empty PowerShell Core (pwsh) script from a built-in (or provided) template.
 Inspired by `dotnet new`.
 Written in C# and AOT compiled for quick execution.

 ## Use